 Duck Adopts Tree & Vegetation Preservation and Planting Ordinance

-Recognizing the aesthetic, environmental, ecological and economic benefits to our coastal community that native and well-adapted vegetation provides, the Town of Duck adopted an ordinance on June 6, 2007 to ensure a vegetative canopy in Duck now and into the future.
+Recognizing the aesthetic, environmental, ecological and economic benefits to our coastal community that native and well-adapted vegetation provides, the Town of Duck adopted amended ordinance 15-06 on June 3, 2015 to ensure a vegetative canopy in Duck now and into the future.

-A summary of the ordinance is detailed below; for specific details, please refer to Town Code regulations regarding Tree & Vegetation Preservation and Planting (online at http://www.townofduck.com/ordinances/08-01.pdf) or call the Department of Community Development at (252) 255-1234.
+A summary of the ordinance is detailed below; for specific details, please refer to Town Code regulations regarding TREE AND VEGETATION PRESERVATION AND PLANTING, or call the Department of Community Development at (252) 255-1234.

 Additional Features of the Ordinance